 Ia1: stromal inva...

 Cervical incompetence refers to a painless spontaneous dilatation of the cervix and is a common cause of second trimester pregnancy failure.

 The estimated incidence varies geographically and generally thought to be around 1-1.5% of all pregnancies 1,15.

-In obsteric and gynaecological imaging, the cervical length (CL) is defined as the length between the internal cervical os and the external cervical os.
+In obstetric and gynaecological imaging, the cervical length is defined as the distance between the internal cervical os and the external cervical os.

 the cervical length is most accurately assessed on a transvaginal scan with an empty bladder

-Cervical plicae palmatae are normal folds seen on the anterior and posterior wall of the cervical canal.
+Cervical plicae palmatae are normal folds seen on the anterior and posterior walls of the cervical canal.
 They are often described as longitudinal ridges or oblique elevation.

 Cervical polyps are polypoid growths projecting into the cervical canal.
 They can be one of the most common causes of intermenstrual vaginal bleeding.